TinyTank800/DeluxeToCommand/README.md

 ![Version](https://img.shields.io/endpoint?url=https://tinytank800.github.io/DeluxeToCommand/version.json&cacheSeconds=60)

-⚠ **This converter is currently in ALPHA** – there are many missing features and potential bugs!
+⚠ **This converter is currently in BETA** – there are many missing features and potential bugs!
 Some functions may not fully convert or work as expected.
 Please report any issues or missing conversions.

 ---